Raz-Plus Support for ELLs

 Reading & Listening Support

-- Leveled Books provide the opportunity for all students to read at their developmentally appropriate guided reading level and to read the same content as their native English-speaking peers.
+- Leveled Books provide the opportunity for all students to read at their developmentally appropriate guided reading level and to read independently at their developmentally appropriate level and to read the same content as their native English-speaking peers.
 Try our Content Area Reading collections of leveled books to match students with science, social studies, math, art & music, or social stories.

 - Close Reading Packs that contain short passages, lesson plans, and student collaboration resources; along with Common Core Lesson Supplements that accompany our most popular leveled books help ELL students reach Common Core State Standards.